 Think long and hard about your pricing model.
 Going in cheap might get you a job, but you’ll have a hard time moving up the food chain after that.
 You’ll be pigeon holed at that price.
 And you probably won’t end up with long-term clients that way.
 They’ll always be looking for a cheaper option.
 Show your value to a client and price yourself appropriately.
 And when those urgent break/fix calls do come in, adjust your rate accordingly.
 Think the Uber model — rides are cheap when no one needs one, but more expensive in rush hour.

 Keep your word

-Sure, it’s a cliché, but honesty is the best policy.
+Sure, it’s a cliche, but honesty is the best policy.
 Don’t tell a client you can do something when you know it’s a dicey proposition.
 Level with them and tell them the truth.
 They’ll appreciate it in the end.
-Be clear on objectives, timelines, and deliverables with every client every time.
+Be clear on objectives, timelines, and deliverable with every client every time.

 Handle quotes for small parts, cables, etc., quickly

 Small parts, cables and associated items are not significant in the grand scale of things, but it’s important to have a process in place for quoting prices.
 The same process you use for quoting large-scale projects and installations might be overkill for an HDMI cable or a small hard drive.
 It just takes too much time—and before you know it, you’re in the red.
 Sell your clients that, for anything under a certain dollar figure (maybe $100), you’ll provide a verbal quote and then take a credit card to pay for it.
 Make billing for your smaller items as friction-less as possible.

 Utilize professional services automation (PSA) to ensure you have an audit trail